software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 1. As an user I want to add a reading recommendation so that I can build a collection of recommendations
 2. As an user I want to list the added reading recommendations so that I can find interesting things to read
+3. As an user I want to be able to edit a reading recommendation so that I can change its information

 For the _first user story_, the Developers came up with the following tasks: